-As of March 31, 2021, Tactic Pharma, LLC ("Tactic Pharma"), the Company's initial investor, beneficially owned 34.0% of Monopar's common stock and during the three months ended March 31, 2021, there were no transactions between Tactic Pharma and Monopar.
+As of June 30, 2021, Tactic Pharma, LLC ("Tactic Pharma"), the Company's initial investor, beneficially owned 34.0% of Monopar's common stock and during the three and six months ended June 30, 2021, there were no transactions between Tactic Pharma and Monopar.

-None of the related parties discussed below received compensation other than market-rate salary, market-rate stock-based compensation and benefits and performancebased bonus or in the case of non-employee directors, market-rate Board fees and market-rate stock-based compensation.
-The Company considers the following individuals as related parties: Three of the Company's board members were also Managing Members of Tactic Pharma as of March 31, 2021.
+None of the related parties discussed in this paragraph received compensation other than market-rate salary, market-rate stock-based compensation and benefits and performance-based bonus or in the case of non-employee directors, market-rate Board fees and market-rate stock-based compensation.
+The Company considers the following individuals as related parties: Three of the Company's board members were also Managing Members of Tactic Pharma as of June 30, 2021.
 Chandler D. Robinson is the Company's Co-Founder, Chief Executive Officer, common stockholder, Managing Member of Tactic Pharma, former Manager of the predecessor LLC, Manager of CDR Pharma, LLC and Board member of Monopar as a C Corporation.
 Andrew P. Mazar is the Company's Co-Founder, Executive Vice President of Research and Development, Chief Scientific Officer, common stockholder, Managing Member of Tactic Pharma, former Manager of the predecessor LLC and Board member of Monopar as a C Corporation.
-Michael Brown is a Managing Member of Tactic Pharma (as of February 1, 2019 with no voting power as it relates to Monopar), a previous managing member of Monopar as an LLC, common stockholder and Board member of Monopar as a C Corporation.
+Michael Brown is a Managing Member of Tactic Pharma (as of February 1, 2019, with no voting power as it relates to Monopar), a previous managing member of Monopar as an LLC, common stockholder and Board member of Monopar as a C Corporation.